 Disclaimer: Nope this is not a prenup hehe

-It is also a place for amazing shots like this of Kenneth..
+It is also a place for amazing shots like this of Kenneth, that neverland girl (check her blog too! – The Road To Neverland )

 Hot Wheels car figured in our Batanes photo sessions 😀

-That’s Eugene, our tricycle driver and tourist guide.
+That’s Eugene, our driver and tourist guide, looking at what Titus’ doing.
 I highly recommend him for your Batanes tour, check out the post with our actual Batanes Itinerary with detailed fees and expenses for Eugene’s number and contact details.

 We spent an hour or more in Vayang Rolling Hills, doing nothing but taking pictures, smiling our biggest smile that this beautiful place could exist and we were there.
 To say that we were happy is an understatement; it’s one of my travel memories I know I won’t ever forget.
 Not ever.